Cardinal Interpolation With General Multiquadrics: Convergence Rates: Introduction

 For more information on stable computation of multiquadric approximants, the interested reader is invited to consult the works of Driscoll, Fornberg, and Flyer (\cite{Fornberg,Fornberg2,FornbergFlyer} and references therein).
 Additionally, for a prolonged discussion of other methods in use with many references, the reader may consult \cite{HammLedford}.
+It should also be noted that \cite{BD} gives spectral approximation orders for multiquadric interpolation at $h\Z^n$ on compact domains for functions whose Fourier transforms satisfy a certain decay property.

 The rest of the paper is laid out as follows.
 In Section \ref{SECBasic}, we provide some preliminaries such as notation and facts about the general multiquadrics and shift-invariant spaces.
 Section \ref{SECMain} details the statements of our main results and mentions some of the key ingredients; this section also contains the proof of the main theorem on approximation rates for Sobolev interpolation at the shrinking lattice $h\Z^d$ (Theorem \ref{THMmaintheorem}).
 Section \ref{SECMultiplier} begins by discussing the Fourier multiplier associated with the multiquadric cardinal function, whose operator norm governs the rest of the analysis.
 Pointwise and norm estimates are given for the multiplier operator as well.
 Section \ref{SECProofs} contains the lion's share of the proofs of the main theorems of Section \ref{SECMain}, while the Appendix contains the distributional proof of one of the driving equations.
 We conclude with some brief remarks and extensions in Section \ref{SECremark}.